Maryland woman says she received death threats after Sri Lanka misidentified photo of her as a bombing suspect

 Chaudry said that Majeed’s family, while currently not seeking legal redress, is working with CAIR to ensure their safety and “make sure the Sri Lankan government is taking every possible measure to undo as much of the damage that has been done.”

-Both women also framed this experience in the broader context of Islamophobia, here and in Sri Lanka, where the attacks inflamed existing sectarian tensions and scared people of various faiths from going to religious services.
+Both women also framed this experience in the broader context of Islamophobia, here and in Sri Lanka, where the attacks that killed more than 250 people inflamed existing sectarian tensions and scared people of various faiths from going to religious services.

 “CAIR has extended our condolences to the families and loved ones of those killed in the senseless attacks,” Chaudry said.
 “We also condemn the habitual scapegoating of Muslim communities and individuals like [Majeed], who are constantly forced to apologize or account for the wrongful actions that they do not condone.”